Abandoned & Little-Known Airfields:

 The earliest topo map depiction which has been located of Korn Field was on the 1956 USGS topo map.

-The 1961 USGS topo map depicted Korn Landing Field as having 2 perpendicular unpaved runways,
+The 1961 USGS topo map depicted Korn Landing Field as having 2 perpendicular unpaved runways, with 3 small buildings on the southwest side.

 The 1989 USGS topo map still depicted Korn Landing Field as having 2 perpendicular runways.